Are Nike Dunks Good for Lifting? A Comprehensive Analysis

 Feiyue trainers are a popular choice among bodybuilders and weightlifters.
 They’re lightweight and flexible, which makes them great for movements that require a lot of mobility, like squats and deadlifts.
 They also have a flat sole that provides excellent stability, and they’re made from durable materials that can withstand the wear and tear of lifting.

-Nike Dunks are not the best option for running or cardio activities.
-They are not designed for long-distance running or high-impact activities.
-If you’re looking for a shoe for running, you might want to consider Asics or other running shoes that have more cushioning and support.
+Nike Dunks in my opinion are not the best option for running or cardio activities.
+They are just not designed for long-distance running or high-impact activities.

 Cross-Training and HIIT